The Vanished Birds: Reception

 The novel received critical praise.
 Writing for Locus, Paul Di Filippo called it "not only the best debut novel I’ve read in ages, but simply one of the best SF novels in recent memory."
-Di Filippo praised the evocative worldbuilding and lush prose, comparing it positively to the works of Samuel Delaney and Ursula K. Le Guin.
+Di Filippo praised the evocative worldbuilding and lush prose, comparing it positively to the works of Samuel R. Delany and Ursula K. Le Guin.
 In another review for Locus, Gary K. Wolfe called it "the most impressive debut of 2020".
 Kirkus Reviews called the novel "the best of what science fiction can be" and "a gorgeous debut".
 The review praised its exploration of human connection as well as the well-written characters.
 In a starred review, Publishers Weekly wrote that the book is an "extraordinary science fiction epic... perfect for fans of big ideas and intimate reflections."
 A writer for Tor.com said "The Vanished Birds may be one of the best debuts of 2020" and praised the way in which the plot developed and showcased the interconnected lives of the characters.
 A Lambda Literary review praised the novel's exploration of human cruelty, the need for family, and its realistic depictions of the ways in which technology might affect human civilization in the future.
 A reviewer for The A.V.
 Club called the novel "impressively ambitious" and felt that the strongest sections of the novel were devoted to the characters' interpersonal relationships, both romantic and platonic.
 The same reviewer found the quality of the various interludes to be somewhat uneven.
 A review in The Nerd Daily praised the introductory section but felt that the final part of the novel did not live up to the promise of the first, stating that the plot structure is "the main flaw of this otherwise flawless debut novel".

-It was nominated for the 2021 Locus Award for Best First Novel and was shortlisted for the 2021 Arthur C. Clarke Award.